1. Purpose and Scope

 You are entitled to access your information.
 You can do so by lodging a written request by emailing [email protected] or by post to PO Box 597, Milsons Point NSW 1565.
-Please include your name, address, and the contact number you used to access our services.
+Please include your name, date of birth, address, and the contact number you used to access our services.
 Please also identify the information you wish to access.
 If you are requesting the information on behalf of another person, please provide your authority for this.

 We may charge a fee to cover our reasonable costs in meeting an access request.
 You will be provided with access to the information within 30 days of the request (unless exceptional circumstances apply).

 We are not required to provide you access to your information if: